 The Company engaged TerraCore Geospectral Imaging, a world leader in hyperspectral imaging technology, to conduct a full analysis of the available legacy core and chip samples from the Toiyabe Property, including high-resolution RGB (true colour) and infrared hyperspectral imagery.
-The resulting data will aid in identifying stratigraphy, alteration, mineral presence, mineral chemistry and mineral grain size.
-It can also be used as a comparative tool to infer any potential similarities to the many well-understood deposits in the district.
-In conjunction with the existing assay data, the information will guide future 3-D modelling efforts and improve the Company's upcoming drill target identification.
+The resulting data aided in identifying stratigraphy, alteration, mineral presence, mineral chemistry and mineral grain size.
+It has also been used as a comparative tool to infer any potential similarities to the many well-understood deposits in the district.
+In conjunction with the existing assay data, the information guided 3-D modelling efforts and improved the Company's drill target identification.

 This asset of the Company consists of its option to acquire a 100% undivided interest in the Toiyabe Property.
 Starcore assigned all of its rights and obligations under its previous option agreement with Minquest to the Company as per the terms of the Assignment Agreement.
-Following the assignment, the Company has the right to acquire a 100% ownership position in the Toiyabe Property, subject to a 3-per-cent (3%) net smelter revenue royalty ("NSR") to be retained by Minquest, half of which (1.5%) can be bought back by the Company for US\$2,000,000 per 1.0%.
+Following the assignment, the Company has the right to acquire a 100% ownership position in the Toiyabe Property, subject to a 3.0% net smelter revenue royalty ("NSR") to be retained by Minquest, up to half of which (1.5%) can be bought back by the Company for US\$2,000,000 per 1.0%.